jcmturner/mfaserver/README.md

 ## Prerequisites
 Hashicorp Vault (https://www.vaultproject.io/) is needed as the backend store for the MFA secrets.
 The Vault instance will need to implement AppId authentication (https://www.vaultproject.io/docs/auth/app-id.html).

+An LDAP server is also needed to authenticate the users' passwords.

 ## Configuration
 Below is an example JSON configuration for the MFA server.
 It includes all available keys but not all of these are necessarily needed.
 ```